christopheraue/christopheraue.net/design/_posts/2018-04-22-soft-page-transitions.md

 });
 {% endhighlight %}

 That got out of the way, we are now *really* done.

+Here's an iframe with a working example that puts everything together.
+On each page load random colors are set:

+{% container base-PreserveAspectRatio ratio='16/9' %}
+  <iframe src="/design/soft-page-transitions/example.html"></iframe>
+{% endcontainer %}